incf-nidash/PyNIDM/README.md

     	 }

+* optional arguments:
-    -h, --help            show this help message and exit -d DIRECTORY          Path to BIDS dataset directory -jsonld, --jsonld     If flag set, output is json-ld not TURTLE -png, --png           If flag set, tool will output PNG file of NIDM graph -bidsignore, --bidsignore
+	-h, --help            show this help message and exit

+	-d DIRECTORY          Path to BIDS dataset directory

+	-jsonld, --jsonld     If flag set, output is json-ld not TURTLE

+	-png, --png           If flag set, tool will output PNG file of NIDM graph

+	-bidsignore, --bidsignore

-	                      If flag set, tool will add NIDM-related files to .bidsignore file -o OUTPUTFILE         Outputs turtle file called nidm.ttl in BIDS directory by default
+	                      If flag set, tool will add NIDM-related files to .bidsignore file

+	-o OUTPUTFILE         Outputs turtle file called nidm.ttl in BIDS directory by default

 	map variables to terms arguments:

 	-json_map JSON_MAP, --json_map JSON_MAP

 	                      Optional user-suppled JSON file containing variable-term mappings.

 	-ilxkey KEY, --ilxkey KEY

-	                      Interlex/SciCrunch API key to use for query -github [GITHUB [GITHUB ...]], --github [GITHUB [GITHUB ...]]
+	                      Interlex/SciCrunch API key to use for query

+	-github [GITHUB [GITHUB ...]], --github [GITHUB [GITHUB ...]]

 	                      Use -github flag with list username token(or pw) for storing locally-defined terms in a nidm-local-terms repository in GitHub.
 If user doesn''t supply a token then user will be prompted for username/password.

 	                      Example: -github username token

 	-owl                  Optional flag to query nidm-experiment OWL files

 **CSV2NIDM.py**